yetanotherco/aligned_layer/docs/introduction/3_use_cases.md

 - New settlement layers (use Aligned + EigenDA) for Rollups and Intent based systems.
 - P2P protocols based on SNARKs such as payment systems and social networks.
 - Alternative L1s interoperable with Ethereum: similar to fast bridging.
 - Verifiable Machine Learning (ML): with general-purpose zkvms we can prove code written in Rust, solving part of the problem of using ML.
-However, most zkvms use STARK-based proof systems, which leads to high on-chain costs or expensive wrapping.
-With Aligned, you can directly verify your proof from the zkvm for much less than Ethereum.
+However, most zkVMs use STARK-based proof systems, which leads to high on-chain costs or expensive wrapping.
+With Aligned, you can directly verify your proof from the zkVM for much less than Ethereum.
 - Cheap verification and interoperability for Identity Protocols.
 - ZK Oracles.
 - New credential protocols such as zkTLS based systems.